testing200325/phish_hunter/README.md

 I could grab 50 URLs that are obvious to the eye and obtain 100% accuracy in the results.
 I could grab 50 random URLS and get ~50% accuracy.
-I could grab 50 super smart URLs by intelligent threat actors and get 10% accuracy, if I am lucky.
+I could grab 50 super smart URLs by intelligent threat actors and get ~10% accuracy.

-AI is a joke!
-It is only as smart as the dataset and good as the programmers design it to be ...but it does work to some extent when completely randomized.

-Threat actors are just as capable as the blue teams.
+Threat actors are just as capable as the blue teamers.
 Don't think, they aren't using the same codes and datasets to test and craft the perfect URLs to circumvent these types of tools.